Gavel: Agent Meets Checklist for Evaluating LLMs on Long-Context Legal Summarization: Abstract

 \section{Abstract}

-Large language models (LLMs) now support contexts of up to 1M tokens, but their effectiveness on complex long-context tasks remains unclear.
-In this paper, we study multi-document legal case summarization, where a single case often spans many documents totaling 100K–500K tokens.
-We introduce \fwnameRef, a reference-based evaluation framework with multi-value checklist evaluation over 26 items, as well as residual fact and writing-style evaluations.
-Using \fwnameRef, we go beyond the single aggregate scores reported in prior work and systematically evaluate 12 frontier LLMs on 100 legal cases ranging from 32K to 512K tokens, primarily from 2025.
-Our results show that even the strongest model, Gemini 2.5 Pro, achieves only around 50 of $S_{\text{Gavel-Ref}}$, highlighting the difficulty of the task.
-Models perform well on simple checklist items (e.g., filing date) but struggle on multi-value or rare ones such as settlements and monitor reports.
-As LLMs continue to improve and may surpass human-written summaries---making human references less reliable---we develop \fwnameAgent, an efficient and autonomous agent scaffold that equips LLMs with six tools to navigate and extract checklists directly from case documents.
-With Qwen3, \fwnameAgent reduces token usage by 36\% while resulting in only a 7\% drop in $S_{\text{checklist}}$ compared to end-to-end extraction with GPT-4.1.
+Large language models (LLMs) now support contexts of up to 1M tokens, but their strengths and weaknesses on complex long-context tasks remain unclear.
+To study this, we focus on multi-document legal case summarization, where a single case often spans many documents exceeding 100K tokens.
+We systematically evaluate 12 frontier LLMs with \fwname, which consists of \fwnameRef, a reference-based evaluation framework with checklist, residual-fact, and writing-style evaluations, and \fwnameAgent, a reference-free agent for evaluating factual coverage directly from source documents.
+Our results show that current models are more prone to omitting key information than hallucinating.
+They all perform well on simple checklist items, such as \texttt{filing date}, but struggle with rare and complex items, such as \texttt{settlements}.
+Performance also declines as case length increases.
+To meta-evaluate \fwname, we collect 160 hours of human annotations. \fwnameAgent reduces token usage by at least 36\% compared to end-to-end and chunk-by-chunk methods while achieving competitive performance. \fwnameAgent also generalizes to the medical domain, performing the best with at least 77\% fewer tokens.